Tysfjord Municipality: Climate

 The climate is surprisingly temperate considering the location north of the Arctic Circle.
 Mean annual temperature in Kjøpsvik is 4.2 C and mean annual precipitation is 1080 mm.
 Summer is usually pleasant, although there might be persistent rain.
 Average monthly 24-hr temperature in June, July, and August is 10.9 C, 13.3 C, and 12.5 C, with average daily high about 16 C.

 The average temperatures are below freezing for slightly more than 4 months, statistically from 17 November to 30 March, with January average of -2.7 C. October is the wettest month with on average 154 mm precipitation, May is the driest with 54 mm.

 The midnight sun can be seen from the end of May to mid-July, and the sun is below the horizon from the beginning of December to mid-January.
 The aurora borealis is commonly seen in winter and late autumn.

 Villages

 Transport

-Tysfjord is the only location in Norway where the European route E6 highway depends on a car ferry.
+Tysfjord was the only location in Norway where the European route E6 highway depended on a car ferry.
 There are ferry connections from Bognes to Skarberget (route E6) and from Bognes to Lødingen (connecting to route European route E10 and Lofoten).
 There is also a ferry connecting Drag south of the fjord with Kjøpsvik on the northern shore.
 Kjøpsvik is connected to the E6 highway and Narvik by Norwegian National Road 827, with no ferry crossings.
-This might be an alternative to route E6, and is also the route of choice to get close to the mountain Stetind.
+This might be an alternative to route E6, and is also the route of choice to get close to the mountain Stetinden.
 If Tysfjord experiences bad weather and the ferry connections are shut down, Norway is cut in two road-wise.
 A road connection is still maintained, albeit through Sweden, which makes it a very long drive.

 The closest airport is Evenes.
 There was also a small airport in Narvik.